awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.24, August 21, 2020 =
+* Security Fix: Prevent users with 'view_shop_reports' capability from running an arbitrary class execution with the exports tool.
+* Fix: Removing downloads from the view order details screen caused a JavaScript error on WordPress 5.5+.
+* Fix: Improve PHP 7.3 and 7.4 support.
+* Fix: W3 Validation was failing due to duplicate id attributes.
+* Fix: Some checkout customizations were not possible due to using .change() instead of .on().
+* New: EDD Login forms now support plugins that limit failed login attempts.
+* New: Failed login attempts on the EDD Login form now return proper HTTP status codes, when possible.

 = 2.9.23, April 20, 2020 =
 * Fix: There was a performance issue that caused file download logs to be queried when they did not need to be.
 * Fix: When using PHP 7.3+, a notice could be thrown related to a non-well formed numeric value.